tlswg/tls13-spec/draft-ietf-tls-tls13.md

 illegal_parameter
 : A field in the handshake was out of range or inconsistent with other fields.
-This message is always fatal.
+This alert is always fatal.

 unknown_ca
-: A valid certificate chain or partial chain was received, but the certificate was not accepted because the CA certificate could not be located or couldn't be matched with a known, trusted CA.  This message is always fatal.
+: A valid certificate chain or partial chain was received, but the certificate was not accepted because the CA certificate could not be located or couldn't be matched with a known, trusted CA.  This alert is always fatal.

 access_denied
 : A valid certificate was received, but when access control was applied, the sender decided not to proceed with negotiation.
-This message is always fatal.
+This alert is always fatal.

 decode_error
 : A message could not be decoded because some field was out of the specified range or the length of the message was incorrect.
-This message is always fatal and should never be observed in communication between proper implementations (except when messages were corrupted in the network).
+This alert is always fatal and should never be observed in communication between proper implementations (except when messages were corrupted in the network).

 decrypt_error
 : A handshake cryptographic operation failed, including being unable to correctly verify a signature or validate a Finished message.
-  This message is always fatal.
+  This alert is always fatal.

 export_restriction_RESERVED
 : This alert was used in some earlier versions of TLS.
 It MUST NOT